Home Divisions Committee Meetings Conference Members Documents History

 The Coal Research and Engineering Needs in the UK report considers the technology development pathways and the specific areas of research, development and demonstration (R,D&D) where further work is needed to meet short-term and longer-term coal utilisation objectives from a United Kingdom perspective.

-This report addresses the projected global role of coal, technology options, and specific UK research requirements and funding sources for clean coal R,D&D. It proposes priorities and a structure for the UK R,D&D programme.
+This report addresses the projected global role of coal, technology options, and specific UK research requirements and funding sources for clean coal R,D&D. It proposes priorities and a structure for the UK R&D programme.

 The purpose of this report is to assist both governmental and industrial strategy and policy makers in reaching decisions that will help to ensure that coal can continue to play a significant and sustainable role within the UK and world energy scene.